High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 5. Greek Yogurt Toast with Peanut Butter

-This is a breakfast that’s high in protein, fiber, and healthy fats.
+This breakfast combines protein, fiber, and healthy fats in one simple meal.

 Approximate Protein